 Learn.
 Empower.
 Advocate.
 Participate.

-The E.WE Foundation’s LEAP Program is an accredited continuing education initiative designed to increase health literacy, empower patient advocacy, and foster community engagement—especially among rare disease and medically complex populations.
-LEAP serves both families and the professionals who support them, equipping all participants with the tools to make informed, confident healthcare decisions while navigating the complex realities of access, cost, and equity.
+The E.WE Foundation’s LEAP Program is an accredited continuing education initiative designed to increase health literacy, empower patient advocacy, and foster community engagement—especially among rare and medically complex populations.
+LEAP serves both families and professionals, equipping all participants with the tools to make informed, confident healthcare decisions while navigating the complex realities of access, cost, and equity.

 Why LEAP Matters

 Health literacy is more than understanding—it’s empowerment.
-By bridging the gap between knowledge and action, LEAP supports families and equips the professionals who serve them to advocate for better outcomes and improved quality of care in their communities.
+By bridging the gap between knowledge and action, LEAP supports families and professionals in achieving better outcomes and improved care quality.

 What LEAP Offers